sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language/README.md

 # Knowledge Base Represented by Semantic Web Language
-Semantic Web languages OWL and RDF for knowledge representation
+Semantic Web languages OWL and RDF for knowledge representation of Alarm-Warning System.

 ### Reference to:
 [1] Valentyn N Sichkar.
 Semantic Web languages OWL and RDF for knowledge representation // GitHub platform [Electronic resource].
 URL: https://github.com/sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language (date of access: XX.XX.XXXX)

 ## Description
 The Semantic Web languages OWL and RDF enable knowledge representation by means of a Knowledge Base, i.e., a knowledge repository - not just a database.
 Knowledge base consists of two parts: ontology and individuals, i.e., instances of classes in the ontology.
+Created Alarm-Warning System shows the statements of the System according to the values of sensors in given time.

 ## Concept maps for organizing and representing knowledge
 Words on the line, referred to as linking words or linking phrases, specify the relationship between the two concepts.